 Your pet deposit is

-Please read about our pet friendly apartment policy below.
+Please read about our pet friendly apartments in Pembroke Pines policy below.

 ASPCA Director of Anti-Cruelty Behavior Research Dr. Katherine Miller states that there ways to make the move to your new apartment as safe and easy as possible for your furry friends.

 Packing Up Your Apartment

 Moving is tough enough on humans, but animals don’t have a clue why strangers are removing the furniture.
 Like the rest of us, pets need a little extra TLC at moving time.
 Fortunately, there are steps you can take to make their move easier at both ends and on the road.

 Take your time.
 Stretch out your packing time over several weeks.
 Avoid panic in the last days, leaving moving day as relaxed as possible for you and your pets.
 Don’t change.
 Keep your pets’ routines, such as feedings and walks, as normal as possible in the week before moving.
 Because dogs and cats need to feel in control, they might exhibit behavioral changes or even become ill when stressed.
 Treat them with the same level of attention you would ordinarily give them.

 Cats aren’t big fans of change.
 You can help your cats (and skittish dogs) adjust to the moving process by bringing in moving boxes early, and by keeping your furry friends in a familiar room you plan to pack up last.
 On moving day, keep your pets in a quiet room with the door shut, or at a friend’s house.
 This will ensure that your cat or dog won’t get scared and try to make a quick getaway while the movers load up the truck.